 Coeliac Disease or Dermatitis Herpetiformis – Gluten Free Diet Plan

-Coeliac disease is an auto-immune disease, where the body produces antibodies that attack the lining of the small intestine, and the microscopic protrusions, called villi, which are involved in helping us absorb our food, becoming flattened, leading to a multitude of symptoms.
+Coeliac (Celiac is the US spelling) disease is an auto-immune disease, where the body produces antibodies that attack the lining of the small intestine, and the microscopic protrusions, called villi, which are involved in helping us absorb our food, becoming flattened, leading to a multitude of symptoms.
 In Coeliac disease this attack is triggered by gluten, a protein found in wheat, rye and barley.
 Some people with Coeliac disease also react to oats, so in the meal plan oat and oat products are also excluded.
 Symptoms of Coeliac disease may range from mild to severe, and can include: Bloating, diarrhoea, nausea, wind, tiredness, constipation, anaemia, mouth ulcers, headaches, weight loss, hair loss, skin problems, short stature, depression, infertility, recurrent miscarriages and joint/bone pain.

 Dermatitis herpetiformis is a skin condition also caused by gluten intolerance.
 It affects fewer people than Coeliac disease, but the two conditions can be related.
 Symptoms are: Red, raised patches, often with blisters that burst with scratching, severe itching and often stinging, a rash which most commonly occurs on the elbows, knees and buttocks but can affect any area of the skin.